For your friends, family, and whomever else you're sharing a meal with, learn our experts' best tips for creating the ultimate charcuterie board.

 Choose a variety of cured meats ranging from finnocchiona, hot and mild soppressata, prosciutto de Parma, and speck.
 Your Hy-Vee butcher will be able to help you decide how much of each one to buy.
 As a general rule of thumb, plan on 2 to 3 ounces of meat per person for an appetizer party.

-Just Add Cheese
+Then Add Cheese

 It you're sticking with a traditional Italian theme, select some of Italy's world renowned cheeses—Parmigiano Reggiano, Asiago, Provolone, Aged Gorgonzola, or Fresh Mozzarella.
 If you’re not sure, your Hy-Vee cheesemonger will be able to guide you through the selection process (and offer tasty samples).
+Or you can sort through different cheese families by exploring our Cheese Guide.
+Also, check out the Best Picks for a Cheese Board.

 Adding jams, fresh or dried fruits, and different selections of honey to your board will brighten the appearance of the platter and allow guests to create their own sweet and savory pairings.